-Stone grinding can restore a ski base surface when damaged from normal use, scratches, and overheating from an iron.
-Stone grinding will make your skis faster!
+Stone grinding can restore a ski base surface when damaged from normal use, scratches, and/or overheating from an iron.
+Also, many skiers choose to grind a brand new ski for a performance advantage as we do much higher quality grinding vs standard production line work.
+Stone grinding with us will make your skis faster!
 Many skiers grind their skis once every few seasons but many racers grind each season to have the best performance and some serious racers will stone grind shortly before their “A” race to maximize ski performance.
 Skis can generally be ground multiple times.
-On the low end (heavy damage to the base hence much base removal) skis can only be ground 4-6 times but there are cases of skis being able to take up to 40 stone grinds over the life of a ski.
+On the low end (heavy damage to the base hence much base removal) skis can only be ground 6-8 times but there are cases of skis being able to take up to 40 stone grinds over the life of a ski.

 When stone grinding we are removing old sealed base material, creating a new flat surface on the base of the ski, and applying a new structure based on the conditions where you want your ski to perform at its best.
 There is endless variation in available structures and what we are able to put on your ski which makes grind selection critical.
 Below we touch on grind selection and how to choose the grind that is best for you.
 As you will see, we have completed our grind menu with structures that will not prove to be a liability or limit your skis to an extremely niche condition.